UMICHMDP/wordpress/wp-content/plugins/live-composer-page-builder/readme.txt

 = Create Stunning Websites Visually =

+> <strong>NO Premium Version Available!</strong><br>
+> Unlike other page builders, <strong>Live Composer is 100% free</strong> and open source.
+We provide full functionality out of the box without asking to buy a premium version.
+There is no premium version of the page builder to up-sell, no hidden ads or annoying notices trying to sell something.
+We make money from our other business (premium themes) were we use Live Composer as part of a deal, so it's our best interest to improve and update it.

+> <strong>Use Live Composer in your premium themes</strong><br>
+> Live Composer is open source page builder.
+You can use it to build any free or premium theme.
+It's easy to ship your designs with Live Composer and create new additional modules.

-[Live Composer](http://livecomposerplugin.com/) is the most innovative website builder for WordPress.
+[Live Composer](https://livecomposerplugin.com/) is the most innovative website builder for WordPress.
 Create stunning custom page designs in real-time right on your page.
 Drag & drop front-end editing is a perfectly intuitive way to create and customize great looking websites.

 Do it yourself with easy content editing in real-time.
 Save your money on expensive coding and customization services.
 No tech skills needed.
-A Live Composer is a great tool for web designers, digital marketing specialists, WordPress theme developers and freelance consultants.
+Live Composer is a great tool for web designers, digital marketing specialists, WordPress theme developers and freelance consultants.
 Create an exceptional landing page, portfolio or fully featured pro website for your client.

-Unlike other page builders, Live Composer is 100% free and open source.
-We provide full functionality out of the box without asking to buy a premium version.
-There is no premium version to up-sell, no hidden ads or annoying notices trying to sell something.
+= As Featured On… =

+* [WPLift](http://wplift.com/) – WPLift is a blog all about WordPress, they cover tips & tutorials, theme & plugin reviews and everything else related to WordPress.

+* [TORQUE](http://torquemag.io/) – The WordPress News Core.
+Dedicated to informing new and advanced WordPress users about the industry

+* [WPExplorer.com](http://www.wpexplorer.com/) – number one source for all things WordPress related.

+* [ATHEMES](http://athemes.com/blog/) – WordPress reviews, collections and performance tips

 = Over 30,000 Site Owners Chose Live Composer =